QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Comparison between existing tools

 { }

 As presented earlier, \texttt{QUBODrivers.jl} enables users to interface with QUBO samplers and define new solvers, which work as wrappers, gaining access to different hardware.
-As of today, \texttt{QUBODrivers.jl} provides three initial samplers: {\textit{ExactSampler}}, {\textit{RandomSampler}} and {\textit{IdentitySampler}}.
+As of today, \texttt{QUBODrivers.jl} provides three simple samplers for testing purposes: {\textit{ExactSampler}}, {\textit{RandomSampler}} and {\textit{IdentitySampler}}.
+First, \textit{ExactSampler} performs an exhaustive search over all possible states, while \textit{RandomSampler} assigns a boolean value to each variable, given a probability distribution.
+Finally, \textit{IdentitySampler} just selects the state provided as warm-start as the solution.